-No. You’re welcome to interview with us without having filled out the application ahead of time.
+No. Students at the schools we’re visiting who meet our minimum qualifications are welcome to interview with us without having filled out the application ahead of time.
 We do ask that you submit your resume through your school’s career services office or bring a resume to your interview.

 How do I schedule an interview at my school?

-In general, there are a couple of ways to go about scheduling an interview.
-You can have your pick of available interview slots by working through your school’s career services office or you can take a remaining slot by signing up at our info session (on-campus interviews are scheduled for the day following our evening info sessions).
+In general, there are a couple of ways to go about scheduling an interview and they often vary by school.
+In most instances, you can have your pick of available interview slots by working through your school’s career services office or you can take a remaining slot by signing up at our info session (on-campus interviews are scheduled for the day following our evening info sessions).

-I’m abroad this spring.
-I’m a perfect candidate.
+I’m abroad this semester.
+I’m the perfect candidate.
 Can you please interview me over Skype?